 The “Innovation Space” project is a three-year program co-funded by the European Union through the “Innovate Jordan” program.
 This program is aimed at fostering digital empowerment and cultivating a culture of innovation on a broad scale.
 The Organization of the fifth-generation hackathon serves to bolsters the ideas of innovators by utilizing fifth-generation technology in specific sectors.
 This approach enhances their skills, unlocks fresh possibilities, and prepares Jordanian youth for the forthcoming digital changes.

-Prof. Wejdan Abu Elhaija, the President of Princess Sumaya University for Technology, held an introductory meeting with...Read more
+Professor Wejdan Abu Elhaija, the President of Princess Sumaya University for Technology, recently met with the second g...Read more

 Princess Sumaya University for Technology and the United Nations Global Compact Network in Jordan have officially signed...Read more

 HRH Princess Sumaya Bint Al Hassan, chairwoman of the Princess Sumaya University’s (PSUT) Board of Trustees on Tuesday h...Read more

 Princess Sumaya University for Technology achieved first place globally in the Collegiate Penetration Testing Competitio...Read more

 Prof. Wejdan Abu Elhaija, President of Princess Sumaya University for Technology, inaugurated the Cybersecurity Scientif...Read more

 Princess Sumaya University for Technology, in cooperation with the Knights of Change Association for Political Developme...Read more